-Weekend trip to Berlin wouldn’t be complete without visiting the Berlin Dom or Berlin Cathedral is one of the country’s most visited landmarks.
+A weekend trip to Berlin wouldn’t be complete without visiting the Berlin Dom or Berlin Cathedral is one of the country’s most visited landmarks.
 The church is laced with impressive decorations and ornamental designs, that will blow your mind away.

 As mentioned earlier, Berlin is full of historical landmarks.
 One of them is the Brandenburg Gate or Brandenburger tor in german.
-The monument is a symbol of division between Berlin and the rest of Germany during the cold war.
+The monument is a symbol of the division between Berlin and the rest of Germany during the cold war.
 Consider taking a walking tour of the landmark on your city break and also don’t miss the Potsdamer Platz.

 Things to do in Berlin Weekend

 The Berlin Wall is one of the most recognizable landmarks in the world.
 On your brief stay in the German capital, buy tickets for the Berlin Wall tour.
 Alternatively, you could visit the wall for free, without the help of tour companies.

 In the heart of Berlin lies a beautiful and historic public park, the Marx-Engels Forum.
 The park is named after Karl Marx and Friedrich Engels, authors of The Communist Manifesto of 1848.
 The perfect place to unwind after a long day of touring the capital.

 Germany has suffered at the hands of war and dictatorship.
 Neue Wache Memorial is a place dedicated to remembering those victims.
 Consider taking a walk down memory lane and visiting the memorial.